 Apply for an Agriculture in ALL Classrooms Grant

-- Proposal project must be targeted to grades PreK-12.
+- Proposal project must directly impact students in grades PreK-12.

 - Proposal should enhance student knowledge of the contribution made by agriculture as described by one or more of the themes of the National Agriculture Literacy Outcomes:

 - Plants and Animals for Food, Fiber & Energy

 - Food, Health & Lifestyle

 - Science, Technology, Engineering & Mathematics